Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-  your spy gets -1 distance from my king; maximum total is +5, minimum total is +2 my spies get +3 distance from your king; minimum total is -1, maximum total is +4 you must cut off your thumb, iff your total score becomes 108 archers are worth -1,111,111,111 (more lower numerals means i'm not lying when i say this was the first number i thought of, and never thought back), and range +6; value = [-37,-0], range = [-3,+7](they can oddly shoot backwards, iff the "forwards" target even exists; otherwise, no trick shots) we tie iff we have the same number of avatars, after the first blood; we have to have the same avatars, iff we checked, before mated toggle en passant, every odd toggle toggles move distance, and en passant range my king is checkmated by 16 going on 17; who says it needs to be 88?
+  your spy gets -1 distance from my king; maximum total is +5, minimum total is +2 my spies get +3 distance from your king; minimum total is -1, maximum total is +4 you must cut off your thumb, iff your total score becomes 108 archers are worth -1,111,111,111 (more lower numerals (no"-thing" is always the truth, and never a lie) means i'm not lying when i say this was the first number i thought of, and never thought back), and range +6; value = [-37,-0], range = [-3,+7](they can oddly shoot backwards, iff the "forwards" target even exists; otherwise, no trick shots) we tie iff we have the same number of avatars, after the first blood; we have to have the same avatars, iff we checked, before mated toggle en passant, every odd toggle toggles move distance, and en passant range my king is checkmated by 16 going on 17; who says it needs to be 88?